esp/esp-js/docs/advanced-concepts/model-to-model-communications.md

 ### Shared Stream
 Sometimes you just want to hook onto a 'fat pipe' of notifications.
-Regardless of the caller you get the same pipe, if the caller want's it can filter using `.where(item -> boolean)`.
+Regardless of the caller you get the same pipe, if the caller want's it can filter using `.where(item -> boolean)`, or take a number of items using `.take(number)`.
 Lets re-work our example for one last time and assume all prices get pushed down a share stream.

 ```js